Caught in a Free State

-Caught in a Free State was a dramatised television series made by RTÉ in 1983.
+Caught in a Free State is a dramatised television series made by RTÉ in 1983.
 This four-part series was about German spies in neutral Ireland during World War II, known in Ireland as "The Emergency".

 Episodes

 The spies are frequently depicted as out of touch with the realities of Irish life.
 They are also often depicted as individuals highly unsuited for espionage.
 At times, the absurdities take on a comic dimension - such as in the arrest of Henry Obed, an Indian working for Abwehr.
 It is notable that the German plans for Operation Green (the intended invasion of Ireland) also included a considerable amount of outdated information.

 Whilst dramatised (and some names have been changed, notably that of Schütz to "Schultz") the plots in Caught in a Free State are based on actual events and persons.
 The anachronistic reference to "Free State" is deliberate as the Irish Free State had been superseded by the new Constitution of Ireland of 1937, which is a recurring theme.
 Both Günther Schütz and Dan Bryan were still alive during the filming (in 1983), hence the change of names.